 A museum curator organizes, displays, and manages artworks and art pieces for exhibitions, shows, and collections.
-They also handle administrative tasks and plan events, workshops, lectures, and other activities related to the exhibits and artists.
+They also do administrative tasks and plan events, workshops, lectures, and other activities related to the exhibits and artists.

-To become a Museum Curator in Australia, you need to complete a bachelor's degree with a major in fine arts, cultural studies, anthropology, and history, such as a Bachelor of Fine Arts.
+To become a Museum Curator in Australia, you must complete a bachelor's degree with a major in fine arts, cultural studies, anthropology, and history, such as a Bachelor of Fine Arts.

-In this blog, you will learn what you need to study, how much you will earn, and the steps to launch a profession as a museum curator in Australia.
+In this blog, you will learn about the qualifications needed, courses, degrees, salary you will earn, job opportunities, and the steps to launch a profession as a museum curator in Australia.

 1. What Is A Museum Curator?

 Museum curators specialize in a specific discipline, such as cultural heritage, anthropology, fine art, decorative arts, social history, natural history, science, and technology.

 They plan, organize, and oversee museum collections, including displaying artefacts in a gallery, museum, or cultural venue.
 They also submit grant applications to gain financial support and research what the public is interested in.

 They play a role in museum administration and form a link between artists, administrators and museumgoers to create an ultimate experience for those who appreciate art and other museum installations.

 2. What Are The Types of Museum Curators?

 While a smaller museum has a general curator who manages the entire collection, prominent museums have specialized curators for different subjects.

 Here are the most common categories:

 They have extensive knowledge of fine arts and art history.
 Generally, They work at an art museum or an art gallery.

 This museum curator gathers, lists, and maintains the digital assets of any museum collection.

 This type of curator researches what people look for in a collection.
 They prepare and manage museum collections and may also borrow them.